pokharnajay/zenith-downloader/README.md

 ## Quick Start - Production Deployment

-### Deploy on DigitalOcean Droplet (Docker)
+### Deploy with Docker (DigitalOcean / Google Cloud / Any VPS)

-The easiest way to deploy this app is using Docker on a DigitalOcean Droplet:
+Deploy this app using Docker on any cloud provider:

 ```bash
 # 1. SSH into your server